recursivefunk/avocadojs/README.md

    avo.logout( function ( err ) {} );

    avo.getRecentActivities( {
-    before: Date.now() //  Unix timestamp in milliseconds OR
+    before: Date.now(), //  Unix timestamp in milliseconds OR
     after: Date.now() //  Unix timestamp in milliseconds

     // NOTE you CANNOT specify both before AND after as this will return an